MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Enumerating MSO Queries

 \subsection{Enumerating in Pre-order and Post-order}

 There is one unaesthetic detail in our algorithm, that can be fixed: Our implementation enumerates the tree in the order in which nodes appear in the formula, i.e., the enumeration order depends on the internal state of our data structure and can change due to updates.
 With a small change in the forest algebra and the enumeration algorithm, it is possible to enumerate $T$ in pre-order or post-order.
 Algorithm~\ref{alg:complete} needs to be changed so that it does three recursive calls at each inner node that represents a context application.
-One to search for $v$ in the context among the nodes before the hole, a second that searches the tree, the context is applied to, and a third searching the context again, but now on the nodes after the hole.
+One to search for $v$ in the context among the nodes before the hole, a second that searches the tree the context is applied to, and a third searching the context again, but now on the nodes after the hole.
+Thus the first and third recursive call are on the left child and the second recursive call is on the right child.
 To allow these three calls, the vertical monoid of the forest algebra needs to be extended such that it carries the information which states of $S$ are visited before and after the hole, respectively.
+The vertical monoid thus has the elements $2^{(Q^2)^2 \times 2^{Q_s} \times 2^{Q_s}}$ and the operations that involve the vertical monoid have to be changed accordingly.
+In the asymptotic runtime bounds this change leads to another factor of $2^k$ resulting from the larger monoid, i.e., the runtime of \complete is now $\cO(\log(|T|) \cdot |Q|^6\cdot |S| \cdot 2^k \cdot 2^k)$.